Clive Furness (with Laila Cunningham, Nigel Farage and Sir Robin Wales on the far right)

 The three biggest parties in Newham politics have announced their candidates to replace Rokhsana Fiaz as mayor in May’s local elections.

 Labour’s candidate will be Forhad Hussain.
-Like all of the party’s candidates, he was selected by a special panel of the National Executive Committee.
+He, like all of the party’s candidates, he was selected by a special panel of the National Executive Committee.
 Hussain previously served as councillor for Plaistow North from 2010 to 2018 after standing unsuccessfully on the Respect ticket in 2006.
 He held a couple of positions in Robin Wales’ cabinet and chaired the audit committee.
 I’m not sure what he’s been doing politically for the past eight years, though as the local Labour parties have been suspended for five of them it’s perhaps not surprising his profile has been a bit low.

 To absolutely no-one’s surprise the Newham Independents will be nominating Cllr Mehmood Mirza as their candidate.
 I’m afraid I couldn’t get a better picture as both Mirza and his party have blocked me from all their socials.
 Mirza has been councillor for Boleyn ward since winning a by-election a couple of years ago.
 He now leads a group of five councillors with, shall we say, diverse political histories (from Corbynites to Conservatives) but united by a sense of grievance with the Labour party and a penchant for owning multiple properties.
-Mirza was once a candidate for a seat on the party’s NEC and was vice-chair for membership of the West Ham constituency party before being suspended
+Mirza was once a candidate for a seat on the party’s NEC and was vice-chair for membership of the West Ham constituency party before being suspended.

 Newham’s Green party was the official opposition on the council before Mirza’s party turned up.
 Their two councillors elected in Olympic Park ward were later joined by Areeq Chowdhury after he defected from Labour.
 Cllr Chowdhury has represented Canning Town North since 2022, where he was a late addition to the slate after a previously selected candidate was dropped.

-There is a yet no word from the Conservatives, Liberal Democrats or Reform, but all are sure to put their hat in the ring.
+There is no word yet from the Liberal Democrats or Reform, but all are sure to put their hat in the ring.
 Maybe the Christian Peoples Alliance will have another go too.
-This post will be updated as and when.
+This post will be further updated as and when.

 Will Norman addresses Newham councillors